The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Golf model on

 \begin{proof}[Proof of Lemma \ref{lemma:casinitloitrousresiduels}] Equation (\ref{eqn:casinitloitrousresiduels1}) follows immediately from the fact that both the distribution of the initial configuration and $P$ are rotationally invariant, which implies that the final configuration is also {rotationally} invariant, hence the result.
 Equation (\ref{eqn:casinitloitrousresiduels2}) follows immediately from Equation (\ref{eqn:casinitloitrousresiduels1}).

 \end{proof}

-The second lemma is a crucial decomposition lemma, it is the key point of all the results concerning golf processes.
+The second lemma is a crucial decomposition lemma, which is the key point of all the results concerning golf processes.
 At time 1, when the golf process achieves its final configuration $\eta^1$, the intervals (blocks) between the remaining empty holes of $\TL$ are equilibrated in the following sense: each of them must have contained as many balls than holes at time 0.
 The following lemma allows to decompose the probability that $\TL = X$, conditional on the number of balls on each block at time 0, as the product of simpler probabilities on mini-golfs (on the blocks defined by $X$).
-It relies on the following \textbf{block decomposition principle:} the trajectory of any ball does not intersect with the set of final free holes, so the free holes of $\TL$ allow to divide $\znz$ into disjoint intervals, in the sense that no ball starting in one interval visit any vertex of another interval before finding a hole.
+It relies on the following \textbf{block decomposition principle:} the trajectory of any ball does not intersect with the set of final free holes, so the free holes of $\TL$ allow to divide $\znz$ into disjoint intervals, in the sense that no ball starting in one interval visit any vertex of another interval before finding a hole. \addition{Hence, when one considers an interval $]X_i,X_{i+1}[$ between two holes $X_i$ and $X_{i+1}$, if one activates only the balls in this interval, the probability that no ball gets out of it does not depend on the rest of the configuration, and better than that, this probability would be the same if the size $n$ of the circle $Z/n\Z$ were different: we can then reduce this size as much as it is useful for us, and take n so small that $X_i=X_{i+1}\mod n$.
+So this probability is the same as the probability that balls do not reach a specified hole on a circle (corresponding to the identification of the two holes on the extremities of the block, see Figure \ref{fig:illu_lemme_decomposition}). }

 \begin{lemma} We use the same notation as in Theorem \ref{thm:loitrousresiduels}: we consider $X \subseteq {\znz}$ of size $\card{X} = \nl$, and for every $i \in \znlz$, we set $\ell_i \coloneqq \Delta^{(n)}_{i}X$.
 We also let $x$ be the nicely ordered sequence containing all the elements of $X$ (recall that it is such that $\pi(x_1) < \ldots < \pi(x_{k-1}) < \pi(x_0)$, where $\pi$ is the canonical projection $\znz \to \llbracket 1,n \rrbracket$).
 For every finite sequence $(b_i)_{1\leq i \leq \nl}$ such that $\sum_{i}b_i = \nballs$ and $\forall i, 0 \leq b_i \leq \ell_i/2$,